How your State Pension is worked out

-These activities mean you either pay National Insurance contributions or get credited with National Insurance contributions by the government to get a qualifying year.
+These activities mean you either pay National Insurance contributions or get credited with National Insurance contributions (National Insurance Credits) by the government to get a qualifying year.

 To get the full basic State Pension, most people need to have built up 30 qualifying years.
 If you are missing any qualifying years, you may be able to make voluntary National Insurance contributions.

 You pay National Insurance contributions until you reach your State Pension age, no matter how many qualifying years you have.
 After you have 30 qualifying years, you may still be able to make contributions towards the additional State Pension.

 When you reach State Pension age, the government looks at your National Insurance contributions record to work out how much State Pension you can get.
 If you have fewer than 30 qualifying years, you will get less than the full amount of basic State Pension.